Qadeer1813/Data-Science-and-Machine-Learning/README.md

 the columns to numeric and handled any errors.
 The ```Births (thousands)```, ```Total Deaths (thousands)``` columns were divided to get the Birth to death ratio.
 For example, In 1950 Africa ```Births (thousands)```: 10879 / ```Total Deaths (thousands)```: 6126 = Births to Death Ratio = 1.775873

 # Data Understanding and Visualisation
 The dataset for this project gives the estimates of all Regions, Subregions and Country/Area.
 The population, Fertility, Mortality and Migration.
-After processing for regions and the Fertility Birth Rates and Mortality Death reaths, The Birth to Death Ratio was created for the different regions from 1950-2023.
+After processing for regions and the Fertility Birth Rates and Mortality Death rates, The Birth to Death Ratio was created for the different regions from 1950-2023.

-After processing data for the Birth To Death Ratio, this was the plotted graph:
+This was the plotted graph, after processing data for the Birth To Death Ratio:

 ![image](https://github.com/user-attachments/assets/bfec4b78-4805-4f0f-9d82-1bc9aaae5db8)

 This image shows all the regions of the world and their Birth to Death Ratio in coloured format from 1950-2023.

-To get the specific Birth to Death Ratio for certain Regions, Code was implmented which would take a Year and a Subregion specified by the user choice.
+To get the specific Birth to Death Ratio for certain Regions, Code was implemented which would take a Year and a Subregion specified by the users choice.
 One can plot the ratio on the graph Using the existing ```cleaned_data```.
 For example:

 ![image](https://github.com/user-attachments/assets/1ee23b81-f81b-470b-a3fa-fda2006b25f8)

-This plotted Birth to Death Ratio was for Africa and by looking at the Regression line one can predict what the future Birth rate would be for Africa.
+This plotted Birth to Death Ratio was for Africa.
+One can predict what the future Birth to Death rate would be for Africa using the Regression line.

 # Algorithims:
 Linear regression model is applied to the data.
-This model is trained on th exisiting dataset and there calculated Birth to Death Ratio.
+This model is trained on the years and there calculated Birth to Death Ratio.
-Once the model was trained we can start predicting future for different regions.
+Once the model was trained we can start predicting the future for different regions.

 # Online Sources:
 1. Jakevdp (2023) Pythondatasciencehandbook/notebooks/05.06-linear-regression.ipynb at master · JAKEVDP/Pythondatasciencehandbook, GitHub.
 Available at: https://github.com/jakevdp/PythonDataScienceHandbook/blob/master/notebooks/05.06-Linear-Regression.ipynb (Accessed: October 2024).